mbchoa/pblog/posts/my-thoughts-on-a-4-5-year-tenure-at-a-startup.md

 **Manager A**: a member of the "old guard" from the finance world; ex-VP of a big bank; low EQ; 1:1s were pretty abysmal (to be fair, I was fresh out of college and I had no idea what kind of goals I wanted to think about let alone discuss), somewhat of a micro-manager; I knew there had to be better

-**Manager B**: high to very high EQ; probably almost *too* high to a fault; it was satisfying, I felt like I was actually being listened to, but, in hindsight, it was a checklist; never got to see their technical ability, but knew that they were pretty knowledgeable in DevOps
+**Manager B**: high to very high EQ; probably almost *too* high to a fault; it was satisfying, I felt like I was being listened to, but, in hindsight, it was a checklist; never got to see their technical ability, but knew that they were pretty knowledgeable in DevOps

 **Manager C:** straight shooter, pretty technical, they built a lot of the infrastructure I worked on, medium EQ, arrogant

-**Manager D:** highly technical; rolled sleeves up to get dirty, high EQ \*gasp\* but I don't think they really enjoyed being a manager; 1:1s were nice, but felt very surface level
+**Manager D:** highly technical; rolled sleeves up to get dirty, high EQ \*gasp\* but I don't think they enjoyed being a manager; 1:1s were nice, but felt very surface level

 All of this is pretty subjective and I recognize that any relationship, be it at work or in our personal lives, is a two-way street, so this is certainly not meant to be a knock on these wonderful people.
 Writing these experiences down is also not an admission of self-perfection because I am nowhere remotely to be being that.
-In fact, this is a bow in recognition of imperfection.
+This is a bow in recognition of imperfection.
 I want to be hopeful of meeting a colleague who shows genuine care and can also show me a thing or two.

 ### 6. Documentation done well is a game changer.